Kathleen Kennedy Townsend: 1994 election

 In the general election, Glendening and Townsend beat Republican candidate Ellen Sauerbrey in one of Maryland's closest and most controversial gubernatorial elections.
 After unofficial results indicated that Sauerbrey had lost the election by a narrow margin, she began making what The Washington Post called "sensational charges" that the election had been stolen.
-Sauerbrey's allegations included ballot box stuffing, 100% voting in one precinct, voting by numerous dead people, and what she called the Kennedy "precedent"—that unproven rumors that John Kennedy had stolen the 1960 Presidential election proved that his niece Townsend had stolen this election.
+Sauerbrey's allegations included ballot box stuffing, 100% voting in one precinct, and voting by numerous dead people, among rumors of a Kennedy "precedent" suggesting John F. Kennedy had stolen the 1960 presidential election via Chicago and therefore his niece Townsend must have stolen this election.

 The official vote tally declared Glendening the winner by 5,993 votes out of 1.4 million.
-Sauerbrey hired an election specialist known for aggressive tactics then filed a lawsuit alleging that 50,000 votes had been cast illegally.
+Sauerbrey hired an election specialist known for aggressive tactics, then filed a lawsuit alleging that 50,000 votes had been cast illegally.
 By the time the hearing began in January 1995, however, Sauerbrey had backed away from the fraud charges and her claim centered on sloppy election procedures and 3,600 challenged ballots.
 The number of challenged ballots would not have been enough to change the result even if all of them were thrown out.
 The judge ruled that about 1,800 votes had been cast in Baltimore by people whose names should have been purged from the rolls, but said that there was no clear and convincing evidence that fraud or procedural errors had affected the outcome.
 Sauerbrey dropped the suit three days before Glendening was to be inaugurated, but still maintained her belief that she had won the election.

 Sauerbrey ran against Glendening again in 1998, but this time Glendening and Townsend won by a much wider margin (55% to 44%).

 Tenure

-During her tenure as lieutenant governor, Townsend focused on reducing crime and promoting economic development.
-Under her leadership, Maryland became the first state to require community service as a prerequisite to high school graduation.
-Townsend's "HotSpot Communities Initiative" collaborated with law enforcement and government agencies to design and implement a comprehensive enforcement and prevention strategy at targeted high-crime areas.
-Her "Break the Cycle" program required offenders on parole or probation to take frequent drug tests.
+During her tenure as lieutenant governor, Townsend helped make Maryland the first state to require community service for high school graduation.
+Her state biography says that during her tenure, funding for after-school programs more than doubled—to $14 million—and the After-School Program Initiative was launched.
+Townsend founded the Maryland Police Corps, which recruited and trained officers in community policing.
+She created the HotSpot Communities Initiative, which brought together local organizations, law enforcement, and government agencies to coordinate strategies in high-crime areas.
+Her Break the Cycle initiative combined testing, graduated penalties, and treatment programs to help offenders remain drug-free; it reduced drug use by more than half among offenders in the program.

+In her role as chair of the Cabinet Council on Business, Economic Development, and Transportation, Townsend guided economic initiatives including support for the Maryland Technology Development Corporation, more opportunities for small and minority-owned businesses, growth in the biotechnology sector, and investments in Baltimore/Washington International Airport.
+With Governor Parris Glendening, she helped enact reduction or elimination of more than 30 taxes.

 During the 2000 presidential election, Townsend travelled to Iowa to campaign for Al Gore.